ilos-vigil/python-information-retrieval/README.md

 # python-information-retrieval

-Simple example of Boolean and TF-IDF Information Retrieval with Python
+Simple example of Boolean and TF-IDF Information Retrieval with Python.